-Our default player is flash-based, so you will need the current version of Adobe's Flash player.
+Our web streaming media player is flash-based, so you will need the current version of Adobe's Flash player.
 We have found that this player works best with our webcasting streams, with minimal stalling and dropouts.

 We hope you enjoy Online Listening from WBF!

 If you are experiencing problems and cannot listen to our online webcast, please see some of these frequently-asked questions...

 Why can't I listen to the Florida Gators or other sporting events on your web stream?